-Budget and Justification: Provide a brief outline and justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, other expenses, and indirect costs.
+Budget and Justification: Provide a justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, other expenses, and indirect costs.
+Applications requesting more than \$200,000 (total costs) over a maximum of 2 years will be administratively withdrawn from consideration.
+In preparing the requested budget, applicants should be aware of the following:

+- Major equipment purchases are discouraged for this funding mechanism.
 Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
-Applicants should be aware that Texas law limits the amount of indirect costs that may be funded by CPRIT grants.
-Guidance regarding indirect cost recovery can be found in the administrative rules proposed by CPRIT.
-The proposed rules and the statute can be found at www.cprit.state.tx.us.
-Applications requesting more than \$200,000 (total costs) will be administratively withdrawn from consideration.
+An applicant does not need to seek this approval prior to submitting the application. - Texas law limits the amount of grant funds that may be spent on indirect costs to no more than 5 percent of the total award amount (5.263 percent of the direct costs).
+Guidance regarding indirect cost recovery can be found in CPRIT's administrative rules.

 Biographical Sketches: Applicants should provide a biographical sketch that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
+A biographical sketch must be provided for the PI and, if applicable, the Co-

+PI.
 Up to two additional biographical sketches for key personnel may be provided.
 Each biographical sketch must not exceed 2 pages.

-Current and Pending Support: Describe the funding source, duration, and title of all current and pending support for all personnel who have included a biographical sketch with the application.
+Current and Pending Support: Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
 For each award, provide the title, a two-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.